 He considers the improvement in inflammatory parameters to be more reliable, but in the absence of a control group, he thinks plasma therapy's role in this is unclear.
 "This is because the condition following administration of the treatment differs not only in that the patient has already received treatment but also in that time has passed – and there's a dynamic to these parameters.
 The passage of time in itself can have an effect on them.
 Without a control group, how do we know how much of the change is due to the plasma treatment and how much is due to time passing?
 Inflammation may have decreased, but we can't know whether it would have decreased less, the same amount, or more on its own.
 Nevertheless, I think this is a rather conclusive result because we are talking about big improvements over a short period of time," said Ferenci.

 As early as 2020, Zsombor Lacza said that he thought that placebo-controlled trials in a pandemic situation are ethically questionable (and he's not alone – Hungary's trials of favipiravir were discontinued for similar reasons).
-Recently he made a similar, albeit slightly more permissive statement to Telex: “The world is changing, and we're learning more and more.
+He new made a similar, albeit slightly more permissive statement to Telex: “The world is changing, and we're learning more and more.
 Even now I still question it, but when a new epidemic breaks out, and we have in our hands a therapy that, based on the historical data and literature, has a realistic chance of working, it is simply not acceptable to flip a coin to determine whether a patient gets it or not – everyone needs to get it.
 Sacrificing our desire for knowledge to potentially improve patient outcomes is, I think, the right thing to do as doctors.
 And then later, once we have observed that the therapy is not very risky and identified the patients for whom it will likely be ineffective, then we can revisit this question.”

 When asked about the extent to which statistically relevant conclusions can be drawn from the results of their research if there was no control group, he said that researchers have to ask the question in a different way.
 "There are studies where there are no control groups, and if I ask the question the right way, the results are still valid.
 There is a wide range of scientific research methods, and only one of them is this randomized, controlled clinical trial.
 There is an ongoing debate in the literature – completely independent of Covid – as to whether it is justified to rank it above the other methods."